dvincenz/StreetRecognizer/README.md

 ```

 ## Osm data provider
-Provides osm data for a defined coordinate area, or for the coordinates of a gifTiff image
+Provides osm data for a defined coordinate area, or for the coordinates of a geoTiff image

-### usage in console
+### Usage in console
 ```bash
 py OsmDataProvider -h
 ```